frctl/fractal.build/docs/guide/03-project-settings.md

 Web UI configuration is done using the {{ link('@api-web#set', '`fractal.web.set()`') }} method.

-To serve a directory of {{ link('@static-assets', 'static assets') }} via the web UI (so that you can link to stylesheets from your preview layouts, for example), you can specify the path to the directory using the `static.path` setting:
+To serve a directory of {{ link('@web#static-assets', 'static assets') }} via the web UI (so that you can link to stylesheets from your preview layouts, for example), you can specify the path to the directory using the `static.path` setting:

 ```
 fractal.web.set('static.path', __dirname + '/public');